 How I Design a Trip

 My intention is to design travel experiences for people who do not wish to travel on their own, nor do they wish to travel with a large tour group.
-My groups usually have from twelve to twenty people.
+My groups usually have from 22-32 people.
 We travel often as the locals travel, and the traveler has the sense of exploring the area without the homogenizing effect brought on by large numbers.

 I feel the design of a trip is my personal art form and creation.
 I love art and literature, and I approach the design of a trip in much the same way a writer creates a story or a painter paints a picture.
 I want my trips to tell the story or paint the picture of a region or place we are exploring.